 Life insurance is important at any age, whether you’re a primary breadwinner, a stay-at-home parent, a caretaker, or a retiree.
-Not only does a policy provide a death benefit to those you leave behind, but life insurance also creates an immediate estate.
-And in the eyes of the IRS, that cash benefit is separate from the rest of your estate you leave behind, which could include cash savings, investments, and other assets.
+Not only can a policy provide a death benefit to those you leave behind, but life insurance can also create an immediate estate.
+And in the eyes of the IRS, that cash benefit is typically separate from the rest of your estate you leave behind, which could include cash savings, investments, and other assets.

 Final expense insurance is a type of permanent life insurance that covers costs like a funeral and burial.
 After all, the average funeral in the U.S. costs between $7,000 and $10,000.
 That can eat up a huge chunk of savings no matter what stage of life you’re in, whether you have a young family or have already retired.

-One of the greatest benefits of using life insurance for estate planning is that funds are disbursed quickly, especially compared to other assets that go through the estate’s executor.
+One of the greatest benefits of using life insurance for estate planning is that funds are disbursed quickly after your passing, especially compared to other assets that could go through the estate’s executor.
 The timeline varies depending on the insurance company, but it normally takes around 30 days to pay out the death benefit once a claim is filed.
-That means your family has plenty of time to keep up with the bills and pay for final expenses without accruing late fees.
+That means your family could have plenty of time to keep up with the bills and pay for final expenses without accruing late fees.

 A life insurance death benefit skips probate and is executed directly between your beneficiary and the life insurance company.
 Plus, probate proceedings are typically made public, so anyone can see who received an inheritance.
 Life insurance policies, on the other hand, remain private.

 Life insurance is a smart estate planning tool to keep in your back pocket.
-It provides solutions to a number of issues, whether it’s covering your final expenses, to avoiding the bureaucratic red tape that comes with the probate process.
+It can provide solutions to a number of issues, whether it’s covering your final expenses, or avoiding the bureaucratic red tape that comes with the probate process.